VULGA01/Authentik-Login-theme-Glassmorphism/README.md

 1. Clone or download this repository.
 2. Copy the CSS file into your Authentik custom theme section:
-   - Admin → Interface → Customization → Custom CSS
+   - Admin → System → Brands → Choose your brand and edit it → Brand settings → Custom CSS
-3. Paste the contents or point Authentik to use the custom file if hosted.
 4. Save and refresh the login page.

+## ⚠️ Cloudflare Notice

+If you're using **Cloudflare** with a **proxied domain**, you might experience issues due to cached CSS.
+👉 In that case, **purge your Cloudflare cache** to ensure changes take effect.

 ## 🔓 License